AT&T says not opposed to Charter-Time Warner deal, asks FCC for careful review

-NEW YORK, Oct 14 (Reuters) - AT&T Inc said it does not oppose the proposed merger of Charter Communications Inc and Time Warner Cable Inc, but in a letter to the U.S. Federal Communications Commission it asked for a careful review on the impact of cable deals on emerging online video products.
+NEW YORK (Reuters) - AT&T Inc said it does not oppose the proposed merger of Charter Communications Inc and Time Warner Cable Inc, but in a letter to the U.S. Federal Communications Commission it asked for a careful review on the impact of cable deals on emerging online video products.

 Wireless company AT&T, which acquired satellite-TV provider DirecTV in July for $48.5 billion, said in its letter on Tuesday that the $55 billion Charter-TWC deal warranted “careful scrutiny.”